ocaml/ocaml.org/data/rss/janestreet/how-to-build-an-exchange.md

 featured:
 ---

 <p><strong>UPDATE</strong>: <em>We are full up.
-Tons of people signed up for the talk, and we’re
+Tons of people signed up for the talk, and we&rsquo;re
 now at the limit of what we feel like we can support in the space.
-Thanks for all the interest, and if you didn’t get into this one, don’t worry, we have more talks coming!</em></p>
+Thanks for all the interest, and if you didn&rsquo;t get into this one, don&rsquo;t worry, we have more talks coming!</em></p>